 promhttp_metric_handler_requests_total counter that Prometheus exposes for itself (at the

 /metrics endpoint).
 Assuming a regular scape cadence of 1 scrape per 10 seconds, graphing this metric in Prometheus would result in a plot of values increasing steadily, up and to the right.
-In Lightstep, the same metric represented as a count would result in a straight line over time assuming a consistent rate of scrape requests.
+In Cloud Observability, the same metric represented as a count would result in a straight line over time assuming a consistent rate of scrape requests.

 When taking the